federicovisintini/Dwave2000q/README.md

 # Dwave2000q

 DISCLAMER:
-this code is still in development and far from finished.
+this code is still in development and not finished yet.
 For any problem open an issue or email directly the author.
 If you want to contribute see the [Contributing](#contributing) section below.